-According to USA Today, the number of ski areas in the United States has dropped from 727 in 1985 to 485 in 2008.
-Today, there are around 30 major ski resorts active in the Mid-Atlantic region.
-But over the decades, many resorts have come and gone.
-Before these resorts are lost to history, DCSki and its readers are chronicling memories about these lost ski areas.
+Over the past half century, the total number of ski areas in the United States has fallen significantly.
+Today, there are around 30 major ski resorts operating in the Mid-Atlantic region.
+But there are over one hundred Mid-Atlantic ski areas that have shuttered over the years.
+DCSki and its readers are chronicling memories of these ski areas before they are lost to time.

 If you know of a missing area that should be on this list, let DCSki's Editor know.
 We also recommend the excellent New England Ski Areas Project (NELSAP) web site for information on lost areas in New England.